-When generated

-This primitive is used by an MISF to notify an MIS user the result of an MIS_D2D_registration request.

-Effect on receipt

-Upon receipt, the MIS user can determine the result of the registration request.

-D2D service specific MIS protocol messages for command service
+D2D service specific MIS protocol messages

-MIS_D2D_Registration
+MIS_Register

 MIS_ D2D_Registration request

 The corresponding MIS primitive of this message is defined in 9.3.1.1.
 The MN’ MISF sends this message to the MISF of Information Server to request registration with its configuration information including its available D2D communication technologies.
+D2D_Techlist and Config_Info TLVs need to be added to MIS_Register request message that is specified in 8.6.1.3 of IEEE 802.21-XXXX.

+Use case specific TLVs